Alexandria-Ransom/Amazon_Keywords/README.md

 ## Version 1
-- V1 Version 1.1 - Data Wrangling & Cleaning in Python
+- V1 Version 1.1 - Data Wrangling, Pre-processing, & Cleaning in Python.
+In this version, I will take all the 18 csvs collected per each keyword and combine them into one large csv file.
+After, I will conduct indepth cleaning through pandas library.
+This version essentially wrangles the data and gets the data in proper format.
+This version fills in missing values, cleans column names, uses stat tests to help preprocess skewed numerical data.
 - V2 Version 1.1 - Extracting Insights and Identifying database patterns via SQL queries - simple analysis SQLite3
 - V3 Version 1.1 - Data Visualization in Tableau